 We offer a 7 day adventure (6 day option also available) that takes you into the best westslope cutthroat and bull trout river in the country, the beautiful and remote South Fork of the Flathead.
-This river cuts through the middle of the Bob Marshall Wilderness, offering unbelievable dry fly fishing for cutthroat, and streamer fishing for bull trout.
+This river cuts through the middle of the Bob Marshall Wilderness, offering excellent dry fly fishing for cutthroat, and streamer fishing for bull trout.
 Anglers will fly into Kalispell and drive to the Wilderness Lodge near the Spotted Bear trailhead (or stay the night in a local hotel and drive to the trailhead early the next morning).
 We will spend the first two days of your trip travelling on horseback to get to the upper reaches of the river, these first 2 days are mostly riding days but you will have the chance to fish near the camps in the evenings and mornings while camp is being setup or taken down.
 The third day of the trip will be spent wade fishing the upper reaches of the South Fork as the gear team transitions gear from the horse pack to floating portion of the trip.
 The remaining three and a half days of your trip will be enjoyed travelling down river in rafts, enjoying a blend of wade and float fishing, great meals on the river, and comfortable backcountry accommodations.
 All camping and fishing equipment is provided.
-You can expect some great meals in the back country - some serious "cowboy gourmet".

 Because the South Fork lies within the Bob Marshall Wilderness, special regulations and permits apply.
 There are only a few commercial Outfitting Permits on the river, and we are one of them.